active-group/reacl-c-testing/README.md

 ## Documentation

-The API documentation for the latest release are available [here](https://cljdoc.xyz/d/de.active-group/reacl-c-testing/CURRENT).
+The API documentation for the latest release is available [here](https://cljdoc.xyz/d/de.active-group/reacl-c-testing/CURRENT).

 ## License